04 May 19

 Terracotta was first used routinely for decorative additions to buildings in the 16th century as a means of reproducing elaborate renaissance decoration without the expense of carving dressings and ornamental mouldings in stone.

 It became popular again in the early 19th century and became an almost exclusively urban building material whose popularity was based upon its resistance to fire and pollution, its ability to be colourful and decorative.
-Architects also saw terracotta as a vehicle for innovation and its use was applied in a wide variety of buildings and styles.
-In the late 19th and early 20th century terracotta panels were used to clad steel frame structures and continue to be used in this form.
+Architects embraced terracotta as a medium for innovation and incorporated it into a wide range of buildings and architectural styles.

 The primary cause of damage to Terracotta is poor maintenance and the biggest challenge in the repair of such buildings is scoping up the full extent of the damage because visible damage, such as surface fracturing may not highlight all the underlying hidden damage that has yet to manifest itself as surface fracturing.